donavon/lloop/README.md

 # lloop
 A React JSX `<Loop />` component with the lloopy name.
-It allows you to specify some markup to loop through without switching back and forth between JSX and JavaScript.
+It allows you to iterate through an array of items and render markup without switching context back and forth between JSX and JavaScript.

 ![this might be a llama](https://github.com/donavon/lloop/blob/master/img/llama-small.png?raw=true)